fmalina/revisions-blocl/help/writeroomtoletad.md

  Are you near bus routes, near the train station etc.?

 * **Do you have any pets?**
- If so what, you don’t have to mention molly the goldfish, but definitely mention any other pets.
+ If so what, you don't have to mention molly the goldfish, but definitely mention any other pets.

 * **Socialising**
  Do you like to chat, or maybe want to go for a drink with your future flatmates?